 November 2022 – A proposal for a new regulation was made by the EU Parliament and the Council.

 December 2023 – A legislative proposal from the European Council was published.
-This can be read in full here: General approach
+This can be read in full here.

-Now final negotiations with the countries are pending, and then the new regulation could come into force from 2025.
-Until then, the current directive and its amendments continue to apply.
+After final negotiations with the countries, the new Regulation (EU) 2025/40 has come into force from 2025 and will take effect 18 months later.
+Until then, the former directive and its amendments continue to apply.

 What exactly is the difference to the current Packaging Directive?

-The need for a packaging regulation as opposed to the current packaging directive is already justified in the first draft of the new regulation 2022 by the European Commission:
+The need for a packaging regulation as opposed to the previous packaging directive was already justified in the first draft of the new regulation 2022 by the European Commission:

 “A regulation ensures that all 27 member states implement their obligations simultaneously and in the same way.”